alexmurray/ubuntu-security-podcast/content/episode/episode-118.md

 -   Last week was [reported](https://torrentfreak.com/comcast-subscriber-receives-dmca-notice-for-downloading-ubuntu-210526/) that a user downloading Ubuntu 20.04.2 iso via bittorrent received a DMCA violation notice from their ISP (Comcast)
--   Clearly absurd given Ubuntu is free (beer & freedom/libre)
+-   Clearly absurd given Ubuntu is free (beer &amp; freedom/libre)
 -   Also the hash of the iso in question was legit too
 -   Sent by "OpSec Online Antipiracy" not Canonical
 -   OpSec [responded](https://torrentfreak.com/opsec-says-dmca-notice-system-was-spoofed-to-target-ubuntu-download-210527/) saying their notice sending program was "spoofed" by